 And while we love the pea shoots, you could actually omit them without losing too much – the salad is delicious on its own, and adding some fresh herbs would do the trick too!

-1 Prepare the vegetables: Wash and dry the greens and pea shoots.
-If using frozen edamame, prepare them according to the package instructions.
-(We steamed the edamame or about 3 to 4 minutes, then rinsed them in with cold water.)
+- Wash and dry the greens and pea shoots.
+If using frozen edamame, steam the edamame for about 3 to 4 minutes, then rinse with cold water.
 Cut the mint into thin strips (chiffonade).

-2 Toast the walnuts: In a dry pan over medium heat, heat the walnuts, stirring frequently, until browned – about 3 to 4 minutes (make sure to watch them constantly so they do not burn).
+- In a dry pan over medium heat, heat the walnuts, stirring frequently, until browned, about 3 to 4 minutes (make sure to watch them constantly so they do not burn).

-3 Make the vinaigrette: In a canning jar, add 2 tablespoons olive oil, 2 tablespoons balsamic vinegar, 1/2 tablespoon stone ground mustard, 1 tablespoon honey, 1/4 teaspoon kosher salt, a generous amount of fresh ground pepper.
+- In a canning jar, add 2 tablespoons olive oil, 2 tablespoons balsamic vinegar, ½ tablespoon stone ground mustard, 1 tablespoon honey, ¼ teaspoon kosher salt, a generous amount of fresh ground black pepper.
 Shake vigorously to combine.
 (Alternatively, whisk these ingredients together in a bowl.)

-4 Assemble the salad: Place greens in serving bowls or plates.
-Top with pea shoots, edamame or peas, shavings of parmesan, and toasted walnuts.
+- To serve, place the greens in serving bowls or plates.
+Top with pea shoots, edamame, mint, shavings of Parmesan cheese, and toasted walnuts.
 Drizzle with balsamic vinaigrette and top with fresh ground pepper.